aau-claaudia/hpc/docs/terms-and-conditions.md

             Write).

 11. Permitted applications and uses

     a.
-All applications except those labeled as "Virtual Machines" may be used for work on all data.
+Only the SDU/K8 provider is permitted for working with data classifications 2 and 3.

     b.
-Virtual Machine applications may only be used for data classified as level 0 and 1.
+The AAU/K8 and AAU virtual machine providers are only permitted to be used for data classified as level 0 and 1.

 12. On completion the project